Treer/POpp/README.md

 For Gnu .po language translation files.
 See the [GNU gettext documentation](https://www.gnu.org/software/gettext/manual/html_node/index.html) for information about PO files.

-This preprocessor allows your translated text to contain references to other items of translated text, in a way that should work within any .PO editor.
+The preprocessor allows your translated text to reference other items of translated text, in a way that should work within any .PO editor.
+The use of $include statements is also supported, and conditional directives might be added in future.

 For example, you can have .PO source files like this: